 - Assemble the pizzas.
 Evenly divide the pesto among the two crusts, spreading it thinly.
 Then sprinkle each with equal amounts of the grated Mozzarella.
 Now divide the red onion slices between the two, and about half of the basil leaves.

 - Bake.
 Transfer the pizzas to the stone or baking sheet and drizzle about ½ tablespoon of the olive oil along the edges of the crusts.
-Place in the preheated 500°F oven, and bake until the crust is golden along the edges, about 10 minutes.
+Place in the preheated 500°F oven, and bake until the crust is golden along the edges, about 15 minutes.
+(For pre-baked crusts, heat just long enough to melt the cheese and heat it through.)

 - Garnish, cut and serve.
-Once out of the oven, add the remaining fresh basil leaves to the pizzas, and the pine nuts and chili flakes (if desired).
+Once out of the oven, add the chili flakes (if desired), pine nuts, and the remaining fresh basil leaves.
 Then drizzle with the remaining olive oil, slice and serve.

 Cooking On The Weekends is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.